prasoonmadnawat/dotnet-ws-dpe/README.md

 - For docker run command, pass the Kafka configuration using the "ASPNETCORE_" prefix like this:
 `docker run -p 8080:80 -e ASPNETCORE_KafkaConfiguration__BootStrapServers="{your Kafka bootstrap servers}" -e ASPNETCORE_KafkaConfiguration__SaslUsername="{Your Kafka Sasl username}" -e ASPNETCORE_KafkaConfiguration__SaslPasword="{Your Kafka Sasl Password}" -e ASPNETCORE_KafkaConfiguration__Topic="{Your Kafka Topic}"
 --rm -it coffeeapi:latest`

+**Adding Authentication to the App**

+Use Auth0 as authentication provider for the app.

 ## Coffee Worker App
 This is a dotnet core worker app that subscribes as a consumer to the Kafka topic and prints the messages that are published on the topic.